bishtamit-zz/django-searchable-encrypted-fields/README.md

 **Why another encrypted field package?**

 1. We use AES-256 encryption with GCM mode (via the Pycryptodome library).
-2. There is a django command to easily generate appropriate encryption keys.
+2. It is easy to generate appropriate encryption keys with `secrets.token_hex(32)` from the standard library.
 3. You can make 'exact' search lookups when also using the SearchField.

 ## Install & Setup